Back

 • To focus efforts on allocating resources better

-Assessment by Chinabank officers
+Assessment by Stakeholders

-To ensure that the respondents have reasonable knowledge of our business and economic activities, Chinabank officers were selected to participate in the materiality assessment based on the broad representation of their business/support function, area, and scope in the organization, expertise, and seniority.
-Discussions were conducted to ensure understanding of the purpose, process, and validation of the results.
+To ensure that the respondents have reasonable knowledge of the Bank’s business and economic activities, internal stakeholders identified as Chinabank officers were selected to participate in the materiality assessment based on the broad representation of their business/support function, area, and scope in the organization, expertise, and seniority.

 Evaluation of a broad range of potential

 We considered various international sustainability principles such as those issued by the Global Reporting Initiative and the Sustainability Accounting Standards Board.
 We also incorporated topics of a more generic company rather than focused on banking to have a broader scope and to avoid excluding potential topics.
-As such, we arrived at a total of 36 material topics.
+As such, we arrived at a total of 26 material topics.

 Focusing on What Matters Most: Chinabank’s top ten material topics

-2. Business Ethics
+8. Business Ethics and Anti-Corruption

-3. Corporate Governance
+9. Corporate Governance

-4. Talent attraction and Retention
+10. Talent Attraction and Retention

 We use a range of resources and relationships (or “capitals”) to create value for our stakeholders.
 These are grouped under 6 capitals and they are summarized as follows:

-Annual Financial & Sustainability Report
+Integrated Annual Report

-In addition, the report partially applies the IFRS Sustainability Disclosure Standards IFRS S1 and IFRS S2 as issued by the International Sustainability Standards Board (ISSB).
+The report has been prepared in line with the framework, standards and/or guidelines provided by the Securities and Exchange Commission, Bangko Sentral ng Pilipinas, ASEAN Corporate Governance Scorecard, Sustainability Accounting Standards Board (SASB), and in reference with the Global Reporting Initiative (GRI) Standards.
+In addition, the report partially applies the International Financial Reporting Standards (IFRS) Sustainability Disclosure Standards IFRS S1 and IFRS S2 as issued by the International Sustainability Standards Board (ISSB).
 We plan to achieve full compliance with IFRS Sustainability Disclosure Standards when sufficient sustainability data becomes available, and after we have further refined our control systems and processes for sustainability disclosure.

 How can we help you today?